Table of Contents

 }

-Plurals Support
+Plurals support

-Below, there are some illustrative examples based on the language plural rules that CLDR standards provide:
+Below are some illustrative examples based on the language plural rules that CLDR standards provide:

 English file: